tangero/marigold-page/_posts/2016/2016-08-06-zajimave-cteni-new-lithium-oxygen-battery-greatly-improves-energy-efficiency-longevity.md

 - Considered highly promising technologies for electric cars and portable electronic devices.
 - More information can be found in the full article linked above.
-title: 'Zajímavé čtení: New lithium-oxygen battery greatly improves energy efficiency, longevity'
+title: "'Zajímavé čtení: New lithium-oxygen battery greatly improves energy efficiency," longevity'
 ---